MIRS Biographical Profiles

-Rep. Alexander was a middle school teacher for nine years and an adult education math and reading instructor for 13 years.
-She and her husband currently own and operate a third-generation family dairy farm.
+She was a middle school teacher for nine years and an adult education math and reading instructor for 13 years.
+Alexander and her husband currently own and operate a third-generation family dairy farm.

 To read MIRS biography of Rep. Alexander, click here.

 She graduated from Northwest High School and earned her bachelor’s degree in Elementary Education in 1984 from Western Michigan University.